Spice Tribe Gourmet Spice Blends Recipes: Chile Box

 An umami rich side dish to any grilled protein, or great on its own over rice by Spice Tribe's Trent Blodgett

-The featured spice blend in this recipe has its history in Trent's travels to Japan.
+The featured Kissed by Binchotan spice blend in this recipe has its history in Trent's travels to Japan.
 Their Shichimi Togarashi is a red chile pepper blend translating to “seven spice,” and centering around the fruity yet spicy Togarashi chile.
 Each producer uses slightly different ingredients to balance the Capsicum annuum, the Japanese red chile pepper that forms the central backbone to the mix.
 Most add Sansho — a mild japanese green peppercorn, dried citrus peel and a variety of other seasonings such as dried garlic, sesame seeds, seaweed, and in some cases, hemp seed.
 My love for chiles already established, I was immediately taken by the toasted layers of flavor of this quintessentially Japanese blend.

 Experiencing their dedication to perfection in every moment during my trip to Japan gave me great insight into their culture and in turn, a deeper appreciation.
 This is true even for the Binchotan charcoal, made from Ubame oak branches in the Kishi Prefecture, and carefully tended in fig shaped kilns for several days by masters using a technique in place for thousands of years.
 “Kissed by Binchotan” an unlikely name for a chile blend, but rightfully so, as my yakitori that day that was literally kissed by the magic charcoal smoke, and my world was opened further by the wonderful shichimi I sprinkled over the top.